SebastianGrans/SebastianGrans.github.io/_posts/2018-02-18-Sniff-and-control-433MHz-remote-controlled-outlets.md

 <span style="margin-bottom: 0;"><b>**Note!**</b>
 <span style="color: darkred; margin-top: 0;">
-I struggled like hell to get this to work, but I finally got it working thanks to <a href=https://github.com/sui77/rc-switch/issues/194)>this</a> issue on Github.
+I struggled like hell to get this to work, but I finally got it working thanks to [this](https://github.com/sui77/rc-switch/issues/194) issue on Github.
 So if it doesn't work the first time, just keep on going and try different approaches.
 </span>
 </span>